palantir/palantir-cloudpak/README.md

 # palantir-cloudpak

-This repository provides a CPD Assembly module for the palantir-operator to install and run Palantir for IBM Cloud Pak For Data (P4CP4D) on along side Cloud Pak For Data 3.5+ in an Open Shift Container Platform (OCP) 4.5+.
+This repository provides a CASE bundle for the palantir-operator to install and run Palantir for IBM Cloud Pak For Data (P4CP4D) on alongside Cloud Pak For Data 3.5+ in an Open Shift Container Platform (OCP) 4.5+.

 ## Planning